Skip to main content

 Settled status

 In 2019, we began a project to help secure the rights of EU nationals to settled status in the UK by ensuring that a criminal record does not unfairly exclude them.
-This project currently runs until the end of October 2021.
+This project ran until the end of October 2021.
+See below for further information about what this involved.

 Latest